AK-74: AKS-74U

-The rifle's compact dimensions, compared with the AKS-74, were achieved by using a short 206.5 mm barrel (this forced designers to simultaneously reduce the gas piston operating rod to an appropriate length).
-Due to the shortening of the operating mechanism the cyclic rate of fire rose slightly to around 700-735 rounds per minute.
+The AKS-74U's compact dimensions were achieved by using a short 206.5 mm barrel (this forced designers to simultaneously reduce the gas piston operating rod to an appropriate length).
+Due to the shortening of the operating mechanism, the cyclic rate rose slightly to around 700 rounds per minute.
 In order to effectively stabilize projectiles, the barrel's twist rate was increased from 200 mm (1:7.87 in) or 37 calibers rifling twist rate to 160 mm (1:6.3 in) or 29.6 calibers rifling twist rate to adapt the AKS-74U for muzzle velocities of 720 m/s and higher.
 A new gas block was installed at the muzzle end of the barrel with a muzzle booster, which features an internal expansion chamber inside the cylindrical section of the booster while the conical end acts as a nozzle to increase net pressure inside the gas chamber by supplying an increased amount of propellant gases from the barrel.
 The chrome-lined muzzle booster also burns any remaining propellant, which would normally reduce muzzle blast.
 However, due to the extremely short barrel and conical end of the booster, the muzzle blast is nevertheless extremely large and visible.
 The muzzle device locks into the gas block with a spring-loaded detent pin and features two parallel notches cut into the edge of the flash hider cone, used for unscrewing it using the cleaning rod.
 Unlike most Kalashnikov variants there is no provision to store the cleaning rod under the barrel.
 The front sight was integrated into the gas block/forward sling loop.

 The sight height above the bore axis is also approximately 3 mm higher than the AK-74, due to the combined front sight/gas block, rear sight configuration.
 The AKS-74U has a different rear sight composed of a U-shaped flip sight on the top cover instead of the standard sliding notch tangent rear sight.
-This rear sight has two settings: "П" standing for постоянная (constant) corresponding to a 350 m "point-blank range" battle zero setting and "4-5" (used for firing at distances between 400–500 m).
+This rear sight has two settings: "П standing for постоянная (constant) corresponding to a 350 m "point-blank range" battle zero setting and "4-5" (used for firing at distances between 400–500 m).
 The rear sight is housed in a semi-shrouded protective enclosure that is riveted to the receiver's spring-loaded top cover.
 This top cover hinges from a barrel trunnion (hinging where the rear sight on a normal AK74 is located), pivoting forward when opened, which also works to unlock the gas tube cover.
 Both the gas tube and handguard are also of a new type and are wider and shorter than the analogous parts in the AKS-74.